pitayapj/pitaya-cdk-template/README.md

 You can extend to more subsequent stacks.
 But the less stacks the better.

 ## Stages
 Stage can be consider a sub set of CDK project.
-I define it's a development environment.

-Which mean each stage represent an environment of our project.
+A combination of stack(s) in a CDK application.

 Each stage can have just one or multiple stacks, which will be define in each stage's file.

+For our project, every environments have the same stack(s), so we can define just one single stage and multiply it for each environment.

 **⚠️⚠️⚠️Please also keep in mind that this stack will be deploy in Tokyo Region as default⚠️⚠️⚠️**<br>
 Set different region in .env file if needed to.